kamwoods/disktype/README.md

 for more details on the supported formats and their quirks.

-# Future Plans

-To fulfill its purpose, disktype needs to know about as much formats as possible.
-If you know a file system not yet included and can provide me with (pointers to) format information, please contact me at
-<chrisp@users.sourceforge.net>.
-I'm also looking for information on
-disk image formats (e.g. used by backup apps or CD mastering software).
+# Maintenance and Planned Updates

+This fork of disktype is intended to address ongoing community needs.
+If you find a file system or disk image that it doesn't currently cover, please add a comment as an "Issue" in this repository.